USDC vs USDT: All You Need To Know

 - Download the Dtunes app from Google store or app store.

 - Add your bank details and set up a secure PIN.
+This ensures you can withdraw your funds safely and easily whenever you need.

 - Tap “Trade Crypto” from the app dashboard.